joel-villa/Parallel_Processing_Project/README.md

 ## Notes on the Locality Aware Directory

-- Important file: locality_aware/include/locality_aware.h
+- Important file for some basic comments: locality_aware/include/locality_aware.h

-- The "v" in PMPI_Alltoallv and MPIX_Alltoallv stands for vectorized
+- The "v" in PMPI_Alltoallv and MPIX_Alltoallv stands for variable size, we are going to not worry about this implementation
-- PMPI Calls the underlying MPI implementation.
+- PMPI calls the underlying MPI implementation.
+- MPIX can be changed to any of their all-to-all implementations by editing the constant at the top of locality_aware/src/collective
+/alltoall.c
+- IMPORTANT: in src/heterogeneous/gpu_alltoall.c
+  - Edit `gpu_aware_alltoall()` to have only the following line:
+    `int ierr = f(sendbuf, sendcount, sendtype, recvbuf, recvcount, recvtype, comm);`
+  - Edit `copy_to_cpu_alltoall()` to call malloc and free instead of gpuMallocHost and gpuFreeHost

 ## Micro Benchmarks
 To clone the microbenchmarks along with this repo, run this command after cloning: